Data sovereignty

 PostHogProduct analyticsUS, EU

-Analytics data collection requires your consent and can be managed through the cookie consent controls described in the Cookies policy.
+Analytics data collection requires your consent where required by applicable law and can be managed through the cookie consent controls described in the Cookies policy.

 If you have questions about data location or need specific sovereignty documentation for procurement or compliance, please contact us.